-The resulting pathways will inform the setting of regional priorities as well as future long-term planning cycles; keeping in mind the agreed principle of doing what we can now, with what we have now.
+The resulting pathways will inform the setting of regional priorities.
+There is a need for a balanced assessment and understanding of costs of action and inaction (economic, social, cultural and environmental) to help inform future long-term planning cycles; keeping in mind the agreed principle of doing what we can now, with what we have now.